szabgab/slides/python-programming/interactive-shell.md

 Python has lots of standard (and not standard) modules.
-You can load one of them using the
-<command>import</command> keyword.
-Once loaded, you can use functions from the module
-or access its objects.
+You can load one of them using the `import` keyword.
+Once loaded, you can use functions from the module or access its objects.
 For example the `sys` module has a `sys.version` and a `sys.executable` variable.